Distribute a sheet of paper and pens to each partnership.

 Open the Virtual Adaptation tab to learn how to present this activity online.

-Access a (free) video mirroring/whiteboard software (such as Whiteboardfox) that will enable your participants to use an asynchronous drawing function.
-Instruct your group to learn how to use this software and then allocate them to X number of breakout rooms of 2 or 3 people who will work on the same whiteboard (each has their own whiteboard URL.)
+Access a (free) video mirroring/whiteboard software (such as Zoom, Jamboard or Whiteboardfox) that will enable your participants to use a synchronous drawing function.
+Instruct your group to learn how to use this software and then allocate them to X number of breakout rooms of 2 or 3 people who will work on the same whiteboard (each has its own whiteboard URL.)
 Instruct them to work together to create a unique piece of artwork.
 Be sure to ask each group to take a screenshot of their work before they return to the primary (presenter) screen to then share this image with the large group.

 You Might Also Like...

 Series of fun & clever cryptic word puzzles to solve.

 When you consider the 100 billion people who ever walked on the face of this earth, only about 1,000 of them were ever considered true artists.
 What this says to me is that we need to get over ourselves when we think that we are not artists.
 To prove my point, I’m going to invite you now to enter into an exciting artistic enterprise…

 Most art is generally created or produced by a single person.
 There are exceptions, of course, but most artwork is solitary, for lots of good reasons.
 Today, I’m interested to know what is possible if we combine the talents of two or more people together to create something unique…